-Someone we care about has broken our trust or deceived us.
-It doesn’t matter if it’s a friend, someone you’re dating, or a loved one.
-It could be as small as not showing up when you agreed to meet or saying one thing and doing another.
-Or it could be something more serious like taking money from you or cheating on you.
+It could be something as small as not showing up when you agreed to meet or saying one thing and doing another.

-When someone we care about breaks our trust, it hurts.
-Plain and simple.
-If the person acknowledges the fact they broke our trust and asks for forgiveness, most of us are willing to offer it.
-Depending on the issue, of course, most people deserve an opportunity for redemption.
+If the person acknowledges that they broke our trust and asks for forgiveness, most of us will offer it.

 We’ve got five tips to help you know when to call it quits when trusting someone: